 Step 3.
 Check the magnets internal resistance if you have an ohm-meter available.
-The resistance should be from 185 ohm up to 240 ohm.
+The resistance should be between 185 ohm and 240 ohm.
 Any value outside this range indicates a defective magnet.

 Step 4.
 Replace the defective magnet with a new magnet in its place.
-Note: The spikes on one of the sides on the magnet.
-These spikes must be oriented the same direction as the rest of the magnet's spikes in the magnet rack.
+Note: Direction of the spikes on the magnet.
+These spikes must be oriented the same direction as the rest of the magnet spikes in the magnet rack.

-4.6 Magnet rack, cleaning
+4.6 Magnet rack - Cleaning